Visit Warragamba Dam and Lake Burragorang

 North side of Warragamba Dam

-Three million tonnes of concrete were used to create a barrier in the Warragamba River, which would ultimately create the enormous Lake Burragorang, now Sydney’s largest water supply.
+It took three million tonnes of concrete to create the barrier in the Warragamba River, which ultimately formed Lake Burragorang, now Sydney’s largest water source.

-The Sydney Catchment Authority took over control of the Warragamba Dam in 1999 to supply clean water to the Sydney Metro, Blue Mountains and Southern Highlands areas of New South Wales.
-It is now managed by Water NSW.
+In 1999, the Sydney Catchment Authority took over management of the dam to ensure clean water supply for the Sydney Metro, Blue Mountains, and Southern Highlands areas of New South Wales.
+Today, it is managed by Water NSW.

-The grounds of the dam were closed for ten years for major dam upgrades and reopened to the public in 2009 with a brand new visitor centre and an auxiliary spillway to manage extreme flood events.
+The dam grounds were closed for a decade to undergo major upgrades and reopened to the public in 2009, featuring a new visitor centre and an auxiliary spillway designed to handle extreme flood events.

 Warragamba Dam in numbers